saraelizalde/Granny-s-Advice/README.md

 ## Lighthouse results
 <img src="assets/images/images-readme/ligthouse.png" alt="Alt text" width="200">
+Due to the large number of images, performance had the lowest scores on the pages.
+However, Accessibility and Best Practices reached a score of 100 on every page.

 ## CSS and HTML Validator
 Every pages of this website passes the HTML Validator and the CSS Validator

 ## Futur features
 1. Newsletter Subscription: A "Join my newsletter" option for users to receive extra content.